jum002/Keyboard-Piano-Project/README.md

 - Implemented my change scale design with basic conditionals.
 Have to use time() and a fixed refresh interval to detect input because it's very difficult to press or stop pressing 2 buttons simultaneously.
   - Update (2/06/2022): this refresh_rate design forms the foundation of all operations in the main loop like the PianoNotePlayer, not just for keyboard

 **Object Oriented Programming**
 My program has now reached the complexity that would greatly benefit from OOP.
 My design is as follows:
 - PianoNote class: create a basic note with attributes name, sharp (boolean), octave, and methods like get_frequency(), to_str().
 There are 2 constructors such that a Note can be constructed the normal way of passing 3 variables to initialize each of the 3 attributes or initialize by passing a formatted string.
 - PianoNotePlayer class: wraps around note and sounddevice* to make it simple to generate waves and play notes, and especially multiple notes at once or notes at different speeds
   - Added function: initialize and stores all the waves for all the piano notes at the beginning of program so that no more wave generation is needed for individual notes during program.
-    - Follow up issue: al waves are initialized ay fixed default speeds, so I can no longer think of any way to change speed of each note with this approach, so if it's really important to change speed of notes, I would have to make changes to this approach
+    - Follow up issue: all waves are initialized ay fixed default speeds, so I can no longer think of any way to change speed of each note with this approach, so if it's really important to change speed of notes, I would have to make changes to this approach
   - Update (2/06/2022)*: souddevice is changed to pygame.mixer
 - WavePlotter Class: does all the plotting of the notes, useful for testing and designing
   - I Decided to add plot function directly in NotePlayer instead, so this class is removed for now